-The Fund promotes ecological and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+The Fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria concerning various activities, with additional stricter restrictions on investments in companies involved in activities related to gambling, weapons, pornography, fur and specific types of leather, Arctic drilling, and shale oil and gas.
+The Fund applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
 Additional information can be found in the prospectus.

-The Fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through Stewardship.
+The Fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
 Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.

-The Fund has the ability to hold investments both directly and indirectly - for example, by gaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.
-The Fund may use derivatives such as options, futures, warrants, swaps, and currency forward transactions.
-These can be used for hedging purposes and efficient portfolio management.
-These instruments can have a leverage effect, increasing the Fund's sensitivity to market fluctuations.
+The Fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
+They may be used for hedging purposes and for efficient portfolio management.
+These instruments may be leveraged, which will increase the Fund's sensitivity to market fluctuations.
 When using derivatives, care will be taken to ensure that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor the Fund targets does not change as a result of using these instruments.
+The risk profile associated with the type of investor that the Fund focuses on does not change as a result of the use of these instruments.

-In addition to the above, the following applies to the investment policy of the Fund:
+In addition to the above, the following applies with respect to the investment policy of the Fund: